swimos/swimos-docs/src/_guides/http-ingestion.md

 ### Step 3: `VehicleAgent` Implementation and Routing

 The code so far is fully capable of consuming the topic's data.
 We must now create entities -- `VehicleAgents` -- that can accept and process this data.
-Each will merely contain a `CommandLane` (to receive messages) and a timeseries-type `MapLane` (to store them).
+Each will merely contain a `CommandLane` (to receive messages) and a [time series]({% link _guides/time-series.md %}) (to retain them).

 ```java
 // VehicleAgent.java